kurron/docker-jmeter/README.md

 #Overview
-This project is a simple Docker image that runs [JetBrains IntelliJ IDE](http://www.jetbrains.com/).
+This project is a simple Docker image that runs [Apache JMeter](http://jmeter.apache.org/).

 #Prerequisites
 * a working [Docker](http://docker.io) engine